 A good days walking today on the largest of the Aran Islands, Inis Mor.
 This beautiful island is littered with prehistoric churches, some of which are set on magnificent cliffs.
 From your accommodation you will have the opportunity to walk to the world famous cliff top stone fort of Dun Aonghasa.
 The stone chevaux-de-frise of this fort are still visible and the whole experience has been described … “as the most magnificent barbaric monument in Europe”.
 Gaelic is still spoken as the everyday language of this island people.
 Return to your accommodation at Cill Ronan for overnight.

 Walk details.
 Distance 17kms.
-Duration 6 hrs.
 Max Ascent.
 150m.
 Small road walking and paths.
 Open Cliff top.
 Boots essential.

 The morning Ferry from Cill Ronan will take you to Rossaveel where you will be transferred to the start of the days walk.
 At Teernakill Bridge near the village of Maam.
 Your luggage will be transferred to the B&B. From there you will follow the “Western Way” over the wonderful Maumeen Pass (Mám Éan), with its ancient shrine to St.Patrick, stations and holy well, still frequented by the faithful.
 Descend from the pass and continue along quiet country roads to your overnight accommodation at Lough Inagh.

 Walk Details: Distance: 14kms.
-Duration: 4 hours.
 Max.
 Height: 250m.
 Grass and muddy tracks, rocky in places.
 Can be very wet underfoot.
 Some road walking – boots

 Start from Lough Inagh and, continuing on the Western Way, walk along the foot of the Maamturk Mountains through Letterbreckaun to Tullyconor to the shores of the spectacular Killary Harbour to finish in the little village of Leenane.
 This beautiful place is famous for the stunning and varied beauty of its location.
 The contrast of sea and mountain has something for everyone to see.
 Overnight in Leenane.

 Walk Details: Distance: 16kms.
-Duration: 5 hours.
 Max.
 Height: 150m.
 Grass tracks – rocky and muddy in places.
 Can be wet underfoot – boots essential.
 Some road walking.

 From Leenane, you will be driven a short distance to the western end of Lough Fee.
 This is the start of a very beautiful walking day along the shores of Killary Harbour – Ireland’s only fjord.
 Taking the road to Little Killary Bay you pass through the rare and beautiful woodland around Salrock.
 After the short climb to the spectacular viewpoint of Mallnalack, you join the famine road which follows the southern shore of Killary Harbour.
 Return via Tullyconor and the Western Way back to Leenane village.
 Overnight in Leenane.

 Walk Details: Distance: 17kms.
-Duration: 5 hours.
 Max.
 Height: 150m.
 Grass tracks – rocky and muddy in places.
 Can be wet and muddy underfoot – boots essential.
 Some road walking.

-From Leenane, if you are returning to Galway City for onward journey, a taxi is required to take you to Maam Cross to join the main Galway-Clifden bus route.
-On arrival back at Galway Bus Station – you can then access all airports, ferry ports or main cities by the excellent train or bus services offered.
+From Leenane you will be transferred at approx. 09.05 to Maam Cross to get the 09.45 bus to Galway.
+On arrival to Galway City – you can then access all airports, ferry ports or main cities by the excellent train or bus services offered.
 A private Bus service also serves Shannon and Dublin Airports/Dublin City direct from outside the Tourist Office.